 Kekulé’s discovery

-The findings in table 5 indicate a significant difference (t = 3.85431, p < .001): The average score for students’ approach towards the scientific endeavor in the experimental group, which learned about Kekune's discovery of the structure of the benzene ring, together with the story behind this discovery (M = 0.74, SD = 0.16), was significantly higher than in the control group, which learned the topic without the story (M = 0.62, SD = 0.2).
+The findings in Table 5 indicate a significant difference (t = 3.85431, p < .001): The average score for students’ attitude towards the scientific endeavor in the experimental group, which learned about Kekune's discovery of the structure of the benzene ring together with the story behind this discovery (M = 0.74, SD = 0.16), was significantly higher than that for the control group, which studied the subject without the story (M = 0.62, SD = 0.2).

 Insert Table 5 about here

-Citations of students from the experimental group, collected by the teachers after studying the curriculum.
+II.
+Analysis of the statements made by students from the experimental group, collected by the teachers after teaching the curriculum.

 Insert Table 6 about here

-The citations in Table 6 show that the most of the students were enthusiastic about the scientists'

-work and discover.
-The admiration to scientists grew with age.
-The high school students were more convinced about the ability of everybody to become a scientist, than the middle school and elementary school students.
-However, one of the elementary school students expresses his deep admiration to scientists: "I think all scientists are very smart people.
-This wisdom brought them to their discoveries."
+The quotations in Table 6 show that most of the students were enthusiastic about the scientists’ work and discoveries.
+The admiration for scientists increased with age.
+The high school students were more convinced of the capacity of any person to become a scientist than were the middle and elementary school students.
+Still, one of the elementary school students expressed his deep admiration for scientists: “I think all scientists are very smart people.
+This wisdom brought them to their discoveries.”

-In summary: As the findings indicate, in three cases in which the historical stories approach was combined with the story behind the discoveries of scientists, we found that the students’ approach towards the scientific endeavor were very positive compared with the control group, but only in one case: the result was higher but not significant.
-This apparently indicates that the historical approach improves students' approach towards the scientific endeavor.
+In summary: As the findings indicate, in three cases in which the science content was combined with the story behind the discoveries, we found that the students’ attitudes towards the scientific endeavor were more positive compared with those of the control group; only in one case the result was not significant, even though it tended in the same direction.
+These findings seem to indicate that the historical approach improves students’ attitude towards the scientific endeavor.

 Discussion

 The present study showed that an effective method that teachers could use in order to attract students’ attention is to intuitively present the course of events leading to discoveries and the unique role that the scientists played.
-This is especially important in light of the fact that the science curriculum presents scientific discoveries and contents as facts; in other words, what is presented is the final product, without taking into account the process, causes, motives, circumstances, and supporting factors that went into making the discovery.
+This is especially important in light of the fact that the science curriculum presents scientific discoveries and contents as facts; in other words, what is presented is the final product, without taking into account the process, causes, motives, circumstances, and supporting factors that contributed to making the discovery.
 By teaching the way in which researchers made their discoveries and by stressing the role of intuition in the process, science teachers can make their students realize that errors, uncertainty, aptitude, and dreams are all part of the scientists’ toolbox.
-This can clearly be seen in the students’ answers when they were thinking about the role of the discovery’s context.
-Furthermore, it is just as important that scientists be very good at correcting their mistakes, and at translating their dreams into an idea and the idea into an important discovery.
+This can clearly be seen in the students’ answers as they were thinking about the role of the discovery’s context.
+Furthermore, it is just as important that scientists be very good at correcting their mistakes, and at translating their dreams into an idea and the latter into an important discovery.
 Science teachers can also explain to students the reasons and motivations that drove scientists, such as those about whom they learned during the present study, in making their discoveries.
 Teachers can also mention the fact that scientists learn from even the simplest experiences and experiments.
 They should make their students aware of the importance of accuracy, precise observation, and critical thinking in science.